Detection of 125.5-day Optical Periodic Modulation of the Neutron Star M51 ULX-8: DISCUSSION CONCLUSION

-\item The CMD, deploying the B-band vs (B-V), was used to estimate the ages of the possible optical counterparts.
-The CMD of C1, C2, C3 was displayed in Figure \ref{F:CMD}.
-If the optical counterparts of ULX-8 are correlated with their environments the age of C3 and C1 could be around 18-30 Myr and 90 Myr, respectively.
-Recently, some authors (e.g., \citealp{2020ApJ...890..150C} and \citealp{2021ApJ...912...31H}) have suggested that the masses of the optical counterparts could be constrained depending on whether they are detected in the {\it HST} images.
-According to their studies, the possible counterparts of ULX-8 could be high-mass X-ray binaries since considering the distance (9 Mpc) of galaxy M51, optical counterparts need to have a sufficiently high mass ($\geq$3 M$\odot$).\\
+\item The CMD, deploying the V-band vs (B-V), was used to estimate the ages of the possible optical counterparts.
+The CMD of C1 and C3 was displayed in Figure \ref{F:CMD}.
+If the optical counterparts of ULX-8 are correlated with their environments, the age of C3 and C1 could be around 18-30 Myr and 90 Myr, respectively.
+The optical emission of ULXs may come from the accretion disk, either directly or irradiated.
+Therefore, these possibilities pose a problem for the identification of donor star of ULXs \citep{2022MNRAS.515.3632A}.
+If indeed, the optical emission mostly originate from the disk, the estimated age in case of C3 can be ignored.\\

-\item Finally, the log(F$_{X}$/F$_{X}$) ratios for C1 and C3 were found around 2.3 which are in the range of X-ray binaries values while for C2 was found as 1.55 that it could be AGNs or BL Lac objects \citep{1991ApJS...76..813S}.
-Therefore, the possibility that the C2 is the optical counterpart of the ULX-8 can be ruled out.
-Since the C3 is almost located in the center of the 1-$\sigma$ (68\%) as well as 90\% astrometric error radius (see Figure \ref{F:can}) it could be the most likely optical counterpart of the ULX-8.
-Moreover, the remaining optical counterpart C1 is not completely excluded but the optical source C3 has various (e.g, X-ray-optical variability) evidence to represent the optical nature of the ULX-8.